 At this point, you probably have a lot of questions: What’s the deal with Cuba’s two currencies?
-Which Cuban currency should a tourist use?
+Which Cuban currency should tourists use?
 Can you pay with a credit card or debit card?
 How tipping in Cuba works?

 The Cuban Convertible Peso (CUC)